apache/incubator-pegasus-website/_community/proposal.md

 ## Background

-[Apache HBase](https://hbase.apache.org/) was recognized as mostly the only large-scale KV store solution in [XiaoMi Corp](https://www.mi.com/global) until Pegasus came out in 2015 to solve the problem of high latency of HBase because of its Java GC and RPC overhead of the underlying distributed filesystem.
+[Apache HBase](https://hbase.apache.org/) was recognized as mostly the only large-scale KV store solution in [XiaoMi Corp](https://www.mi.com/global) until Pegasus came out in 2015.
+The original purpose of Pegasus was to solve the problems caused by HBase's two-level architecture and implementation, including high latency because of Java GC and RPC overhead of the underlying distributed filesystem, and long failover time because of single point of RegionServer and recovery overhead of splitting and replaying the HLog files.

-Pegasus targets to fill the gap between [Redis](https://redis.io/) and HBase.
+Pegasus arms to fill the gap between [Redis](https://redis.io/) and HBase.
 As the former is in-memory, low latency, but does not provide a strong-consistency guarantee.
 And unlike the latter, Pegasus server is entirely written in C++ and its read-write path relies merely on the local filesystem.